yhwang/prestodb.github.io/website/blog/2022-05-10-faster-presto-queries-with-parquet-page-index.md

 Besides the raw input read volume improvement, we also observed memory usage improvement from our testing.
 As can be seen from screenshots below, when enabling Parquet Page Index (right), it only needed to use 91.73MB peak memory vs 141.60 MB memory when Parquet Page index was not enabled.
 This improvement is expected: as the query needs to read less raw input data,  the query demands less memory to keep the data in memory.

 ![](/img/blog/2022-05-10-faster-presto-queries-with-parquet-page-index/image4.png)
 It is worth noting though, our testing Presto queries have filters on the sorting column, for example, a filter such as WHERE foo = bar condition where foo is the sorting column.
 This is where the Parquet Page Index brings the most of the read reduction.
+If the column data that the filter relies on is not sorted, then benefit could be less.